wachaon/wes/docs/README.en.md

 ### *@wachaon/fmt*

 *@wachaon/fmt* is a bundle of *prettier* that formats the script.
-Also, if `SyntaxError` occurs while *@wachaon/fmt* is installed, the error location can be presented.
+In addition, *@wachaon/fmt* in a state that has been installed `SyntaxError` can present the error location when occurs.

 #### install